Dealer Licensing in Georgia

 - Georgia State Board of Registration of Used Motor Vehicle Dealers and Used Motor Vehicle Parts Dealers

 - Board of Used Motor Vehicle Dealers

 - Macon, GA 31217

-If approved, you should have your license within 3 weeks.
-You can check online during those 3 weeks to see if your application has been approved.
+If approved, you should have your license within 25 business days.
+You can check online during those 25 business days to see if your application has been approved.

 Used-car dealer licenses are valid for 2 years, expiring on March 31 of even-numbered years.
 Depending on when your first license was issued, your initial licensing period might be for less than 2 years.

 Further Dealer Licensing Information